Frequently Asked Questions

 Will MovingPicture run on Mac OS-X and MacIntel?

-Macintosh Files are in a SIT format.
-Some browsers will automatically decompress the .sit file into a folder.
-If you do not see a new folder with the same name as the SIT file you just downloaded, drag the SIT file over Un-StuffIt (version 7 or higher).
+Macintosh Files are in a ZIP format.
+Some browsers will automatically decompress the .zip file into a folder.
+If you do not see a new folder with the same name as the ZIP file you just downloaded simply double-click on it.

 Click on the Purchase tab on the left menu circle on the Web site and include that number in the form, (or you can email the number later) and you will receive an unlock number by email.
 Copy that number into the space provided and the program will transform itself into a fully functional and registered program.